aws-samples/amazon-managed-service-for-apache-flink-examples/java/WindowingSliding/README.md

 * Language: Java (11)

 The project can run both on Amazon Managed Service for Apache Flink, and locally for development.
-There are two sample applications which show windowing example.
+There is one sample application which shows sliding windowing example.

 ### Kinesis - Sliding window*
 `com.amazonaws.services.msf.windowing.kinesis.SlidingWindowStreamingJobWithParallelism`